xDaryamo/puccini/tosca/parser/TAGS.md

 Specify "{}reader" for sequenced list of non-unique elements.
 (E.g. TOSCA node\_type.requirements and node\_template.requirements.)

+Also, you can specify "!reader" to mark the field as important, meaning that it will be read before any other fields.
+You can combine "!" with "[]" and "{}".

 (Note: node\_type.requirements, as opposed to node\_template.requirements, are really "fake" sequenced lists, because actually you cannot repeat the same definition name more than once.